jit06/retroarch_fbdev_c1/README.md

 Odroid C1/C0 optimized retroarch build scripts based on RetroPie and hardkernel's Ubuntu minimal image.
 It uses fbdev (no X) and allows to play confortably a lots of retro consoles including n64 and dreamcast.

-It has been designed for lowres display (cbvs / 720x480)
+It provides way to scrap roms with skyscraper and convert de result into retroarch compatible playlists and thumbnails It has been designed for lowres display (cbvs / 720x480)

 # Usage